geetkhatri/geetkhatri.github.io/_projects/img2sound.markdown

 1. Convert the image to grayscale (if it's RGB)
 2. Resize the image to a fixed height
 3. Apply edge detection to the image so that the audio is more tone-like
-4. Scale the pixel intensities in the image to control the loudness of the audio
+4. Scale the pixel intensities of the image to control the loudness of the audio
-5. Map the pixel intensities to the amplitudes in the spectrogram
+5. Map the pixel intensities to the amplitudes of the spectrogram
 6. Randomize the phase spectrum of the STFT
 7. Compute the inverse STFT to produce samples of the audio
 8. Generate an audio file from the samples